CARV-ICS-FORTH/shambles/README.md

 # plugins

 Plugins for the patched jemalloc.
 Can be used for various goals, including profiling and migrations.
+For profiling only plugins, no special type of memory is rqquired.
+For migrations, the target machin should support heterogeneous memory (tested with DDR and Optane NVDIMM).

 # FUNDING